Disney Princess Enchanted Tales: Follow Your Dreams: Critical reception

 Common Sense Media assessed that the film had "perseverance lessons for princess fans ages 3-6" and gave it a rating of 2 out of 5 stars.
 It noted the prevalent themes of "follow your dreams and never give up", the "plucky, brave and determined" role model nature of the princess protagonists, and the notion that "as a Disney property, this film inevitably works as brand reinforcement for the Disney Princess line of products."
 CineMagazine gave the film a rating of 2 out of 5 stars, noting: "It is unfortunate that the two stories have such varying quality.
 If it had been a little more balanced then [the film could have] become a great movie.
 Now it remains weak due to the Sleeping Beauty segment being entirely mediocre and barely worthy of Disney".
 It concluded that this project was focused on turning a profit than upholding artistic integrity".

 Antagony & Ecstasy described it as "the first in an aborted attempt to create a new series of cheap-even-by-the-standards-of-cheapquels videos", and concluded "I cannot entirely hate this dreadful little cast-off.
 It's too short; it's too ebulliently random; and it might very well be the reason that the Disney sequels were finally strangled to death."
 AnimatedReviews said "This is Disney Product with a capital P" and "I thought Disney had turned a corner in getting away from this low-level quality, but this is just poor, poor, poor".
 It added "Personally, I’d like to see this kind of thing where it belongs" which is on a television show called "Disney Princesses, with a new episode with a different Princess every time", as opposed to dressing up things like this, Cinderella II, and Belle’s Magical World as movies.

 DVDizzy said "It is hard to praise a pairing of two half-hour "movies", created with standards not much higher than those of a Saturday morning cartoon, that are being marketed as a full-length movie".
 In a review of the DVD, InsidePulse said "The special features with the games are aimed at girls and Lord knows you won’t enjoy them unless you’re under the age of...6 years."
 It added that it "does provide a modicum in fun in that it lets us see these winning characters again and more of their lives.
 But in contrast to the excitement and entertainment of their big screen outings, their lives here are a bit boring and didactic."

-Mary Costa, the original voice of Aurora, was not fond of the new film and felt that it did not work.
+Mary Costa, the original voice of Aurora, was not fond of this film and felt that it did not work.